gansbrest/gansbrest.github.com/_posts/2013-06-20-nullmailer-and-fake-mail---two-little-tools-for-every-developer.md

 That's about it, at this point you should have Nullmailer forwarding mail to your local smtp port.
 Read on to find out how to capture outgoing emails on that port.

-> Tip: Sometimes it could be useful to purge nulmailer queue, that could be the case when you machine was running for a while and a bunch of mail got queued.
+> Tip: Sometimes it could be useful to purge nullmailer queue, that could be the case when you machine was running for a while and a bunch of mails got queued.
 After you connect Fakemail - nullmailer will try to deliver those.
 If you don't want that - just delete those messages from `/var/spool/nullmailer/queue/` ( Debian location ).

 ### Fakemail